pattonsgirl/WSU-CSE-Resources/python-gettingstarted.md

     * Pick a Python 3.7 version that matches your Operating System (Windows, Mac, Linux).
     * I typically use 64-bit installers.
 If you have a very old computer (5+ years) you might want the 32-bit edition.
 * Run the installer.
     * *The instructions below are for a standard Windows install.
-[Other installation instructions](https://docs.anaconda.com/anaconda/install/)*
+[Other installation instructions can be found here](https://docs.anaconda.com/anaconda/install/)*
     1. Select to install for "Just Me".
     2. Pick an installion directory.
 The default is fine.
     3. Select "Register Anaconda3 as my default Python 3.7"